Inside CREOLE Yacht • Camper & Nicholson • 1927 • Owners Alessandra and Allegra Gucci

 She was the largest yacht C&N had ever constructed.
 Cochran had inherited the Alexander Smith & Sons Carpet mills of Yonkers, which by 1929 was the largest carpet manufacturer in the world.

 The yacht’s owners are Alessandra and Allegra Gucci.
+They are the daughters of Maurizio Gucci.

 Our yacht owners database has more info about yachts, the value of yachts, yacht owners, their source of wealth, and net worth.